Piers Plaskitt offers advice

 The cover of The Beatles 1969 Abbey Road album was flashed on a screen in a classroom full of students born long after the breakup of the Fab Four.
 They knew exactly what they were looking at—an image of the band crossing a street — as the impact the musicians had on the music industry is known across generations.

-Piers Plaskitt, a guest speaker in Sean Harty’s TV/Video & Sound Production class, pointed to an individual standing on the sidewalk in the shadows of the album cover.
+Piers Plaskitt, a guest speaker in Sean Harty’s Sound Production class, pointed to an individual standing on the sidewalk in the shadows of the album cover.
 It was not until after the photo was taken that anyone saw him standing there.

 “The man in the photograph on the sidewalk is an American salesman from Florida,” Mr. Plaskitt said.